awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario1.md

-# VPC with a Single Public Subnet<a name="VPC_Scenario1"></a>
+# VPC with a single public subnet<a name="VPC_Scenario1"></a>

 The configuration for this scenario includes a virtual private cloud \(VPC\) with a single public subnet, and an internet gateway to enable communication over the internet\.
 We recommend this configuration if you need to run a single\-tier, public\-facing web application, such as a blog or a simple website\.

 This scenario can also be optionally configured for IPv6—you can use the VPC wizard to create a VPC and subnet with associated IPv6 CIDR blocks\.
 Instances launched into the public subnet can receive IPv6 addresses, and communicate using IPv6\.
-For more information about IPv4 and IPv6 addressing, see [IP Addressing in Your VPC](vpc-ip-addressing.md)\.
+For more information about IPv4 and IPv6 addressing, see [IP Addressing in your VPC](vpc-ip-addressing.md)\.

-For information about managing your EC2 instance software, see [Managing Software on Your Linux Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/managing-software.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+For information about managing your EC2 instance software, see [Managing software on your Linux instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/managing-software.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 **Topics**
 + [Overview](#Configuration)